 These Vegan Graham Crackers are SO GOOD!

-Toasty wholewheat goodness, brown sugar and cinnamon sweetness, satisfying snappy crunchiness, and nubbly coarse sugar sprinkles make it very easy to eat way too many all at once.
+Toasty wholewheat goodness, brown sugar, cinnamon sweetness, satisfying snappy crunchiness, and nubbly coarse sugar sprinkles make it very easy to eat way too many all at once.

 They are very similar, just a bit snappier, with a hint of cinnamon, and a different shape.
-They can be enjoyed or used in much the same way like with a cup of tea, to make s'mores, in cheesecake, or in my very basic but delicious my Emergency Strawberry Cheesecake Bowl!
+They can be enjoyed or used in much the same way like with a cup of tea, to make s'mores, in cheesecake, or in my very basic but delicious Emergency Strawberry Cheesecake Bowl and Cheat's Banoffee Pie Bowl!

 Mel x